cbm-fles/flesnet/doc/monitoring_with_podman.md

 You can now exit the container using the `exit` command.

 **Note:** The influxdb container will change the permissions of the provided volume.
-To be able to access it on the host machine again run:
+To be able to access and remove it on the host machine again run:
 ```
-podman unshare chmod 770 influxdb-data
+podman unshare chmod -R 777 influxdb-data
+rm -rf influxdb-data
 ```